LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- added #ifndef RTAPI around INCLUDE of files.h which caused error in realtime (no directory access in realtime)
 --- this also means adding #ifndef RTAPI around 'CleanAndRemoveTmpDir' call in 'classicladder_free_all'
 --- copy GeneralParams into GeneralParamsMirror (in user code only) so config window displays proper info
+--- add CurentProjectFileName to infosgene array so filename is remembered when GUI is closed

 Calc.c:
 --- removed define for module and RTAI